TheMarlboroMan/sprite_table/README.md

 - window_h_logical: logical height of the window

 ## History.

+Nothing more will be added here, the CHANGELOG.md file will suffice.

 - As of July 2020 the project has been rewritten.
 - As of November 5th 2015 the code has been patched with a compatibility layer to support many radical changes to the libdansdl2.
 Should the code be updated, the compatibility layer will be removed.